-Baskerville had a 1.5% increase in people agreeing to the deciding statement compared to the other fonts.
+When Baskerville was used, there was a 1.5% increase in agreement to the deciding statement compared to the other fonts.

 1.5% might not seem like much, but if you’re getting traffic volumes like the New York Times, then that’s worthy of serious celebration.

 Choose fonts that are easy and quick to read.

 So…what are the most legible fonts?

 The factors that answer that question have to do with serifs, size, weight, and spacing.
 Font color (in relation to the background color) also comes into play.

 Thanks to the 1990s, studies definitively show that light-colored fonts on dark backgrounds are universally more challenging to read.
 So don’t choose a dark background and put white—or neon (GAWD NO)—text on it.